dartmouth-cs98/almalingua/README.md

 Almalingua is a role-player game focused on practicing Spanish.
 Users enter the world of Almalingua as a wizard stuck in the wrong dimension.
 Our wizard must practice an familiar language and help out the village's inhabitants in order to learn the spell to go home.

 Almalingua is a proof-of-concept for a style of language-learning gameplay which emphasizes roleplaying and language expsoure rather than memorization or grammar.
 We did this based on our research into [language-learning games](https://github.com/dartmouth-cs98/almalingua/wiki/State-Of-The-Art-Research) and [language curriculum design](https://github.com/dartmouth-cs98/almalingua/wiki/Language-Curriculum-Design), which emphasized these characteristics.
+Gameplay lasts roughly 30 minutes.

+Almalingua was our culminating project for the Computer Science Major at Dartmouth College.

 ## Architecture